Last Updated July 25, 2020

-Back in 1997, Fortune magazine ran an article about the famous Swiss numbered accounts that told of the need to deposit $100,000 and pay about $300 a year in fees to enjoy the benefits of bank secrecy with a numbered Swiss account.
+Back in 1997, Fortune magazine ran an article about the famous Swiss numbered accounts where folks could deposit $100,000 and pay about $300 a year in fees to enjoy the benefits of bank secrecy with a numbered Swiss account.
 The writer suggested that “cloak-and-dagger secrecy doesn’t come cheap.”

 By today’s standards, those numbers are indeed quite cheap.
-Thanks to years of aggressive action against Swiss banks by The Land of the Free, Swiss banks are reluctant to take customers from the United States or any number of other Western countries with aggressive governments.
+Thanks to years of aggressive action against Swiss banks by the United States, Swiss banks are reluctant to take customers from the US or any number of other Western countries with aggressive governments.

 For example, a banker I know of in Belize charges Americans a $250 annual fee just to pay for his FATCA compliance.
 That’s in addition to the minimal monthly fees he charges everyone.

 Americans can open a Swiss bank account, but the fees are steep… and there are only one or two banks that actually want them under even the best of circumstances.

 On top of that, most Swiss banks require nearly 1 million Swiss francs just to walk in their door.
 Anything lower and you should consider yourself lucky.

 Americans receive none of the bank secrecy privileges that come with banking in Switzerland.
 The Swiss financial sector has waved the white flag and agreed to disclose information on all US persons who bank there.
 So, even if you could open an anonymous bank account, it wouldn’t do you any good.

 Being an American (or European, or even Australian) puts you in a terrible position when it comes to any kind of banking secrecy.